MrYsLab/telemetrix/docs/dht.md

 When sending a value larger than a byte in length, the multi-byte values are disassembled into individual bytes before transmission.
 When received, the individual bytes are reassembled into the original multi-byte value.
- For all data items that must be represented in this manner, by convention, the most significant byte is the first byte transmitted, followed by all subsequent bytes in descending byte order.
+ For all data items that must be represented in this manner, by convention, the most significant byte (MSB) is the first byte transmitted, followed by all subsequent bytes in descending byte order.

 For example, the DHT 22 sensor expresses temperature and humidity values as floating-point.
 To send a report containing